ad1tyaaa/100days/round-1.md

 I have been studying basics again and I studied how really C++ works behind the scenes in depth.
 I got to know a lot about C++ Preprocessing, Compilation process, and Lineing etc. It's actually really interesting.
 I have also been solving problems.
 Nothing too difficult, just the ones from "Basics of C++" COding-Ninjas course.
 I think I'll rervise stuff till day after tomorrow and then I'll cotinue.

 Well, that's it for today.
 I'll update later.

+## revision (18 September 2023)

+I have been revising and procrastinating and so revision is over.
+Tomorrow I'll starrt with day10.
+I'll do arrays and maybe solve a few Questions.
+I really want to keep up this time.